xyproto/algernon/README.md

 // A Redis-backed KeyValue collection (takes a name, returns an object) KeyValue(string) -> userdata

 // Set a key and value.
-Returns true if it worked out. kv:set(string, string) -> bool
+Returns true if successful. kv:set(string, string) -> bool

 // Takes a key, returns a value.
 May return an empty string. kv:get(string) -> string

 // Remove a key.
-Returns true if it worked out. kv:del(string) -> bool
+Returns true if successful. kv:del(string) -> bool

 // Remove the KeyValue itself.
-Returns true if it worked out. kv:remove() -> bool
+Returns true if successful. kv:remove() -> bool
 ~~~